oottppxx/enigma2/plugins/innocent/README.md

     http://127.0.0.1:8888/

-Remember that the M3U needs to be refreshed no later than every 4 hours, or else the credentials in it will expire.
+Remember that, unless static mode is selected, the M3U needs to be refreshed no later than every 4 hours, or else the credentials in it will expire.